ryanoasis/vim-devicons/readme.md

 set guifont=Droid\ Sans\ Mono\ for\ Powerline\ Plus\ Nerd\ File\ Types:h11
 ```

+**Note:** if you don't set `guifont` then you'll have to set your terminal's
+font, else things break!

 ##### If you use vim-airline you need this
   ```vim
   let g:airline_powerline_fonts = 1